First measurement of the cross section for top quark pair production with additional charm jets using dileptonic final states in pp collisions at $\sqrt{s} = $ 13 TeV: Systematic uncertainties

 \textit{Experimental uncertainties}: These uncertainties affect both the shape and normalization of the templates.
 The jet energy resolution is known to be worse in data than in simulations, and a corresponding additional smearing is applied to the simulated jet energies~\cite{Khachatryan:2016kdb}.
 Systematic uncertainties are estimated by varying the smearing of the jet energy within its uncertainties in the calculation of the cross sections.
 Similarly, we take into account corrections and uncertainties from observed differences in the jet energy scale.
 These corrections are evaluated and applied in different regions of jet $\pt$ and $\abs{\eta}$.
 Observed differences in electron and muon identification, isolation, reconstruction, and trigger efficiencies between data and simulations are taken into account through $\pt$- and $\eta$-dependent scale factors, with the corresponding uncertainties accounted for.
 The distribution of the number of pileup collisions in simulated events is reweighted to match the distribution observed in data, using an inelastic $\Pp\Pp$ cross section of 69.2\unit{mb}~\cite{Sirunyan:2018nqx}.
 An uncertainty related to this correction is applied by varying this inelastic cross section by $\pm$ 4.6\%.
 An uncertainty of 2.3\%~\cite{CMS-PAS-LUM-17-004} in the total integrated luminosity is also taken into account.
 The scale factors extracted from the {\PQc} tagging calibration are applied to the simulated events, and corresponding uncertainties are considered.
+Uncertainties related to this calibration are found to be dominated by the choice of $\mu_{\text{R}}$ and $\mu_{\text{F}}$ in the {\PW}$+\,${\PQc} and DY$\,+\,$jets control regions, affecting scale factors for {\PQc} and LF jets, respectively, and by PS uncertainties in semileptonic $\ttbar$ events that affect scale factors for {\PQb} jets, together with a significant contribution from statistical uncertainties for all jet flavours.
 Most of the theoretical and experimental sources of uncertainty are in common between the control regions in which the {\PQc} tagging calibration is derived and the $\ttbar$ dileptonic signal region considered in this analysis.
 In such cases, the common uncertainties are considered fully correlated and evaluated simultaneously.